Ibexian/prole.js/README.md

-Prol.js - power to the workers ⚒
+Prole.js - power to the workers ⚒
 ------
-Prol.js is an automated server cacher and stub using Service Workers
+Prole.js is an automated server cacher and stub using Service Workers

 ### Build Instructions
     nvm use
     npm install -g bower
     npm install && bower install
-    node prol.js
+    node prole.js

-### Prol Commands
+### Prole Commands
 #### record
 Installs service worker and records API server responses while you use the site